 The condition of your roof is one of the first things buyers notice and appraisers assess.
 Missing, curled, or faded shingles add nothing to the look or value of your house.
 If your neighbors have maintained or replaced their roofs, yours will look especially shabby.

 You can pay for roof repairs now, or pay for them later in a lower appraisal; appraisers will mark down the value by the cost of the repair.
-According to the "Remodeling Impact Report" from the National Assoication of REALTORS®, the national median cost of a new asphalt shingle roof is about $7,500.
-And if you install a new one, you'll get that back -- plus a bit more.
-A new roof has an ROI of 109%.
+According to the "Remodeling Impact Report" from the National Assoication of REALTORS®, the national median cost of a new roof is about $12,000.
+And if you install a new one, you'll get it back.
+A new roof has an ROI of 100%.

 Some tired roofs look a lot better after you remove 25 years of dirt, moss, lichens, and algae.
 Don’t try cleaning your roof yourself: call a professional with the right tools and technique to clean it without damaging it.
 A 2,000-square-foot roof will take a day and $400 to $600 to clean professionally.